zephyrproject-rtos/zephyr/doc/reference/kbuild_kconfig.rst

    $ make defconfig micro_galileo_defconfig

-The command takes the default configuration for the microkernel architecture and the galileo platform.
+The command takes the default configuration for the microkernel architecture and the galileo platform configuration.

 .. _configuration_snippets: